 There are different forms of therapy available to help overcome heroin addiction.
 Some of the most common therapies include:

-- Behavioral: Behavioral therapy helps a person cultivate healthy expectations and behaviors in relation to drug use.
-Behavioral therapy equips clients with the ability to handle life’s complications without resorting to drug use.
+- Behavioral: Behavioral therapy helps a person cultivate healthy expectations and behaviors.
+Behavioral therapy equips clients with the ability to handle life’s complications without resorting to drug misuse.
 There are many types of behavioral therapy, including:

 - Cognitive Behavioral Therapy: Cognitive behavioral therapy focuses on the relationship between a person’s cognitive life and actions.
 It analyzes how someone’s thoughts, beliefs and emotions influence their behavior.
 Cognitive behavioral therapy primarily addresses how to overcome current obstacles in recovery and how to develop healthy patterns of thought and behavior.

 - System Desensitization: System desensitization utilizes the practice of classical conditioning in order to condition particular responses to stimuli.
 Clients who undergo this behavioral therapy will learn how to manage their bodily and psychological response to threatening objects and difficult situations.

 - Aversion therapy: Aversion therapy is a popular form of behavioral therapy when dealing with substance use disorder.
 In the case of heroin, aversion therapy teaches the client to associate heroin with an unpleasant memory, sensation, experience or emotion.
 By developing a negative response to heroin, the client is better equipped to abstain from heroin and avoid relapse.

 - Contingency Management: Contingency management therapy is a rewards-based approach to encouraging heroin abstinence.
 Utilizing contingency management principles, this therapy provides tangible rewards to clients in response to healthy, heroin-free choices.
 The rewards can take on many forms, including vouchers and cash.
 Contingency management therapy has proven to be effective in encouraging effective, drug-free behavior.